Reverse Lookup List by Purpose

 *UI components and VketImageDownloader cannot be used in Item Exhibitions.

-- Images to be displayed on the caption board can be specified via VketTools.
+- The description images displayed behind the item can be specified via VketTools.

 Please also check the following pages: